Manecas1221212/romance/chapter_06.md

 "Jessica Hall bought your art?"

 "She came to the studio.
 Said she'd been following my work online."
 He looked at Anna, tired.
 "She actually gets it, Anna.
 She asked real questions.
 About Mia, about what I was trying to say with the work.
-She also talks about yo ua lot, she really admires you."
+She also talks about you a lot, she really admires you."

 Anna felt a prickle at the back of her neck.
 "That's great," she said carefully.
-"I didn't know she was into art."
+"I didn't know she was into your art."

 "She said she wanted to support someone going through a hard time."
 Andrew picked up his phone and typed something back.
 "It was kind."